KyleHuang9/SeFAR/README.md

 # SeFAR (AAAI'25🔥)

 This is an official implementation of our work: SeFAR: Semi-supervised Fine-grained Action Recognition with Temporal Perturbation and Learning Stabilization.
-All code and data will be release after the paper notification.

 ## Installation